h2non/mimeware/README.md

 Node.js/io.js HTTP server middleware to infer and define the proper MIME content type as response header

-It works in multiple web frameworks such as Connect, Express, Restify, Sails... which implements the standard connect-based middleware interface: `use(function (req, res, next) { ... })`
+It is web framework agnostic and works properly in Connect, Express, Restify, Sails... among others which implements the standard connect-based middleware interface: `use(function (req, res, next) { ... })`

-Includes all 600+ types and 800+ extensions defined by the Apache project, plus additional types submitted by the node.js community.
-Uses [node-mime](https://github.com/broofa/node-mime)
+It includes all 600+ types and 800+ extensions defined by the Apache project, plus additional types submitted by the node.js community.
+It uses [node-mime](https://github.com/broofa/node-mime)

-It was implemented specially for older Express/Connect versions
+It was implemented specially for older Express/Connect versions which has no smart support for content type discovering

 ## Installation